Mock driver

 To install the package, just run:

-or you can just use CDN: https://unpkg.com/@redux-requests/mock
+$ npm install @redux-requests/mockor you can just use CDN: https://unpkg.com/@redux-requests/mock.

 Usage